userapp-io/userapp-ruby/README.md

 		end
 	end

 Setting `throw_errors` to `false` is more of a way to tell the client to be silent.
 This will not throw any service specific exceptions.
-Though, it might throw a `userapp.UserAppException`.
+Though, it might throw a `UserApp::Error`, `UserApp::InvalidServiceError`, or `UserApp::InvalidMethodError`.

 	result = api.user.save(:user_id => "invalid user id")